Vendiel/daresay-a11y/posts/functionality-off.md

 ## Additional information

-Applications may be able to meet this reqsuirement by supporting operating system settings which allow the user to disable motion detection at system level (prefers-reduced-motion).
+Applications may be able to meet this requirement by supporting operating system settings which allow the user to disable motion detection at system level (prefers-reduced-motion).

 ## Exceptions